-Our clients are often surprised to learn that the process of bringing a pet to China requires a significant amount of time and preparation.
-Our team of experts can provide an explanation of what this looks like, in addition to managing your pet's entire move so you don't have to navigate it alone!
+Our clients are often surprised to learn that bringing a pet to China requires significant time and preparation.
+Our team of experts can provide an explanation of what this looks like, in addition to coordinating your pet's entire move, so you don't have to navigate it alone!

 Need Our Support?